MaisonetteWorld/slate/source/index.html.md

 # Taxons API

-Return brand taxons that have products in stock with the provided category taxon
+Return all brand taxons that have products in stock

 ## Get all taxons